unparalleled-js/docs-1/developing-connectors/sdk/methods.md

     <tr>
       <td>dig</td>
       <td>Retrieves the value object corresponding to the index passed in <br>
       The dig method is often used to strip away layers in nested arrays/hashes.
-For example, we use the dig method often when dealing with xml data formats. <br>
+For example, we use the dig method often when dealing with XML data formats. <br>
-     <a href="https://docs.workato.com/developing-connectors/sdk/data-format/xml-format.html">More details here.</a></td>
+     <a href="https://docs.workato.com/developing-connectors/sdk/data-format/XML-format.html">More details here.</a></td>
     </tr>
     <tr>
       <td>each</td>